ChrisCummins/msc-thesis/docs/ReadingLog.md

 1. O. Trachsel and T. R. Gross, **“Variant-based Competitive Parallel Execution of Sequential Programs,”** in Proceedings of the 7th ACM international conference on Computing frontiers, 2010, pp. 197–206.
+1. S. Campanoni, G. Agosta, S. C. Reghizzi, and P. Milano, **“A parallel dynamic compiler for CIL bytecode,”** ACM Sigplan Not., vol. 43, no. 4, pp. 11–20, 2008.
+1. P. Du, R. Weber, P. Luszczek, S. Tomov, G. Peterson, and
+   J. Dongarra, **“From CUDA to OpenCL: Towards a performance-portable solution for multi-platform GPU programming,”** Parallel Comput., vol. 38, no. 8, pp. 391–407, 2012.

 # 12-30 min